Guide T4002 and Form T2125 for self-employed taxes

 - Maintain organized records throughout the year and claim all eligible business expenses such as home office costs, vehicle expenses, professional fees, and equipment depreciation to maximize your tax deductions.

-- Register for GST/HST when your business revenue exceeds $30,000 in any calendar quarter or year, and consider using accounting software to track income and expenses in real-time for easier tax preparation.
+- Register for GST/HST when your business revenue exceeds $30,000 in any calendar quarter or year, and consider using accounting software to track income and expenses in real time for easier tax preparation.

 What is Guide T4002?

-Guide T4002 is the Canada Revenue Agency's official tax guide for self-employed Canadians.
-It helps you report self-employment income and complete your business taxes accurately.
+Guide T4002 is the Canada Revenue Agency's (CRA) official tax guide for self-employed Canadians.
+Officially called T4002 Self-employed Business, Professional, Commission, Farming, and Fishing Income, it helps you report self-employment income and complete your business taxes accurately.
+The CRA updates this guide regularly to reflect current tax rules.

 Who should use Guide T4002?

+Guide T4002 is designed for self-employed individuals in Canada who run unincorporated businesses.
 You should use this guide if you're a:

 - Sole proprietor: Self-employed person running a business or professional practice